Skip to Content

 The most common complication of Nd:YAG laser

 posterior capsulotomy is short-term increased pressure inside the eye.
+You may need to use eyedrops to lower the eye pressure.

 Other risks include: